 The NYU Medical Archives manage the Rare Books & Special Collections of the NYU Health Sciences Library.
 Rare books are included in the library catalog, but do not circulate and may only be viewed onsite by appointment with the Archives.

 Patrons may request access to titles in the rare books and special collections as follows:

 - NYU-affiliated patrons: Visit the NYU Health Sciences Library website to initiate your book request.

 - Non-NYU affiliated patrons: Contact the Archives via our Reference Contact Form.

-The Heaton collection came to NYU in the early 1960s under the stewardship of Gil Clausman, who was then director of Ehrman Medical Library.
+The Heaton collection came to NYU in the early 1960s under the stewardship of Gil Clausman, then director of Ehrman Medical Library.
 While Dr. Claude Heaton was still living, Clausman arranged for the purchase of the collection, securing a financial donation from a radiologist friend of Heaton's who was on the School of Medicine staff.
 The collection consists of 548 volumes on all aspects of medicine.

 The James collection consists of approximately 352 volumes.
 The collection seems to have been named after Dorothea Draper James, who was president of the Bellevue Hospital School of Nursing.
-Little is known about how the collection came here, but there is a plaque on the wall of one library administrative office naming the room "The James Room," in gratitude to Dorothea Draper James.
-NYU medical librarians recently discovered that Dorothea Draper James was the granddaughter of Charles Dana, the editor and publisher of the New York Sun.
-She was also the older sister of the monologist Ruth Draper.
-Dorothea Draper James married twice, the second time into the James family (as the wife of William James' son Harry).
+Although little is known about how the collection came to the medical library, an administrative office of the library was formerly named “The James Room” in gratitude to Dorothea Draper James.

+Dorothea Draper James was the granddaughter of Charles Dana, the editor and publisher of the New York Sun, and the older sister of the monologist Ruth Draper.
+Dorothea married twice, the second time into the James family (as the wife of William James' son Harry).
 She was elected president of the board at the Bellevue Hospital School of Nursing and survived her husband by twenty years.